alonsom/nl_rules_engine/README.md

 - SWI Prolog: https://www.swi-prolog.org/
 If you are installing SWI-Prolog in Windows, please select one of the system PATH options.

-## Install Instructions (Windows)
+## Install Instructions
 - Install SWI Prolog
-- Checkout/download the **rules_server_no_console.exe** executable.
+- Check out/download the appropriate executable for your platform to your host.  (e.g. **rules_server_no_console.exe** for Windows).
-- Run the executable **rules_server_no_console.exe**
+- Run the executable
   The Prolog console should appear.
-You might get an antivirus warning the first time you run this command (you could run the antivirus on the file to confirm does not contain a virus).
+You might get an antivirus warning in Windows the first time you run this command (you could run the antivirus on the file to confirm does not contain a virus).
 - Enter **startServer.** in the Prolog console.
   The message **% Started server at https://localhost:10000/** will be displayed
 - To stop the server enter **server:stop(10000).** and then **halt.**